 The Trustees review the reserve levels of the Academy annually.
 This review encompasses the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
 The Trustees take into consideration the future plans of the Academy, the uncertainty over future income streams and other key risks identified during the risk review.
+The Academy aims to hold free reserves equivalent to one months payroll in reserve.
+The Trustees are confident that through further costs savings the reserves of the Academy will return to this level in the future.

-The Trustees have reviewed the future plans of the Academy and decided to use reserves for staffing in the main school and Sixth Form, refurbishment of student toilets (as part of a capital bid), essential maintenance and the repayment of the Salix Loan.
+The Trustees have reviewed the future plans of the Academy and decided to use reserves for staffing in the main school and Sixth Form, upgrade to the main school heating (as part of a capital bid), refurbishment of student toilets (as part of a capital bid), essential maintenance and the repayment of the Salix Loan.